ErikEkstedt/Gestures/xml_files/README_xml.md

 * pos - Position of the joint, specified in local or global coordinates as determined by the coordinate attribute of compiler.
 For free joints this attribute is ignored.

+* fromto - defines where from and where to a geom should be.

 ## geom
 * Collisions: